The Upland Soul

 Boots this season were the Salomon Quest 4s, and always some thickness of Darn Tough socks depending on the weather.
 Outdoor Research Rocky Mountain gaiters are mandatory amidst the sharp bursage and whatever-else you’ll find out here that breaks off and falls down into your boot if you aren’t wearing them.

-The nearest grizzly bears can be found approximately 700 miles from my house, but I still tote around the wonderful Colt Anaconda no matter where I’m hunting.
+As far as I’m aware, the nearest grizzly bears can be found approximately 700 miles from my house, but I still tote around the wonderful Colt Anaconda no matter where I’m hunting.
 Lion tags are over the counter here, and this entire half of the country is lousy with coyotes.

 Also, this is America, and I don’t need a reason to carry a .44 Mag anywhere.

 The GFI/Gunfighters Inc Kenai chest holster is the absolute best solution to carrying a firearm in the field.
 Retention is great, as is the adjustability of the holster placement.
 It’s not cumbersome to doff and don when you need to cycle through layers.
-A great product.
+A great product, and I’ve expounded further on my love for this holster here.

 Conclusion